CalebHarada/LTEpy/README.md

 # Installation

-Install LTEpy with pip using
+Install LTEpy and its requirements with pip using

-`pip install LTEpy`
-`pip install -e -r requirements.txt`
+`pip install -e LTEpy -r LTEpy/requirements.txt`

 # Documentation